mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/01/27/Day-8/">January 27, 2017</a></small></div>
-<p><strong>Republican lawmakers fret about how to repeal Obamacare.</strong> Republican lawmakers aired sharp concerns about their party’s quick push to repeal the Affordable Care Act inside a closed-door meeting Thursday, according to a recording of the session obtained by The Washington Post. (<a href="https://www.washingtonpost.com/politics/behind-closed-doors-republican-lawmakers-fret-about-how-to-repeal-obamacare/2017/01/27/deabdafa-e491-11e6-a547-5fb9411d332c_story.html">Washington Post</a>)</p>
+<p><strong>Republican lawmakers fret about how to repeal Obamacare.</strong> Republican lawmakers aired sharp concerns about their party’s quick push to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> inside a closed-door meeting Thursday, according to a recording of the session obtained by The Washington Post. (<a href="https://www.washingtonpost.com/politics/behind-closed-doors-republican-lawmakers-fret-about-how-to-repeal-obamacare/2017/01/27/deabdafa-e491-11e6-a547-5fb9411d332c_story.html">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/01/20/Day-1/">January 20, 2017</a></small></div>
-<p><strong>New poll shows Obamacare is more popular than Donald Trump.</strong> Fox News finds that 50% of voters feel favorably about the Affordable Care Act compared to Donald Trump, whom 42% view favorably.
+<p><strong>New poll shows Obamacare is more popular than Donald Trump.</strong> Fox News finds that 50% of voters feel favorably about the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> compared to Donald Trump, whom 42% view favorably.
 President Obama received an approval rating of 60%. (<a href="http://www.vox.com/policy-and-politics/2017/1/20/14335268/obamacare-more-popular-than-trump-poll">Vox</a>)</p>